-Armstrong: I'd say the color of the local surface is very comparable to that we observed from orbit at this Sun angle...It's pretty much without color.
-It's gray: and it's a very white, chalky gray in the sun, a darker gray out of the Sun...
+Armstrong: I'd say the color of the local surface is vey comparable to that we observed from orbit at this Sun angle...It's pretty much without color.
+It's gray: and it's a very white, chalky gray in the sun, a darker gray out of the Sun.
+Some of the surface rocks in close here that have been fractured or disturbed by the rocket engine plume are coated with this light gray on the outside: but where they've been broken, they display a very dark gray interior.
 It looks like it could be country basalt.
 [103:12:44]